OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-14.md

 ## 2 Kings 14:18

-Now the rest of the acts of Amaziah, are they not written in the Book of the Chronicles of the Kings of Judah?
+As for the other events of Amaziah's reign, are they not recorded in the Book of the Chronicles of the Kings of Judah?

 ## 2 Kings 14:19